Page Summary

 }

-Your add-on may require additional scopes if it uses other Apps Script services.
-In most cases you can let Apps Script detect these scopes and update the manifest automatically.
-When editing your manifest's scope list, do not remove any scopes unless you are replacing them with a more appropriate alternative, such as a narrower scope.
+Your add-on may require additional scopes if it uses other Google Workspace or Apps Script services.
+In most cases, Apps Script detects these scopes and updates the manifest automatically.
+When editing your manifest's scope list, don't remove any scopes unless you are replacing them with a narrower alternative.

 https://www.googleapis.com/auth/userinfo.email